EvroDeveloper/Labworks-VRStandard/README.md

 # Labworks-VRStandard

-The official recreation of the shader used in Boneworks!
+The official recreation of the VR Standard Shader used in Boneworks!

 Made by ShortStak & EvroDev

-This package comes with the main recreation shader along with some forks of it
+This package comes with the main recreation shader along with some extra forks of it

 # Installation Guide